Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Introduction

+\omcr{2}{\agycr{2}{Enabling} autonomous operations with a flexible interface \agycr{2}{would provide two main benefits.
+First, it} would enable \agycr{2}{DRAM} manufacturers with \omcr{3}{\emph{breathing room}} to perform architectural optimizations that can greatly benefit from \agycr{2}{their DRAM-internal proprietary} knowledge without having to expose \agycr{2}{such knowledge to off-chip components and third-party manufacturers, which may be impractical or undesirable~\cite{patel2024rethinking,patel2022case}.} \agycr{2}{Second,} \agycr{2}{doing so} divides the work nicely between the \agycr{2}{memory controller and the DRAM chip}\atbcr{2}{.
+DRAM} manufacturers can focus on \agycr{2}{their critical challenges of designing better DRAM chips} \atbcr{2}{and} memory controller manufacturers can focus on the critical tasks for memory controller without being burdened by other tasks that are not really easy to optimize at the \agycr{2}{memory controller level without proprietary DRAM-internal knowledge.}}

-\textbf{Our goal} is to \hht{1) ease and accelerate the process of implementing new in-DRAM maintenance operations and 2) enable more efficient maintenance operations.} \iscanew{To this end,} we propose \mechlong{} (\mech{}), a new DRAM architecture that enables \iscanew{implementing} new DRAM maintenance operations and modif\iscanew{ying} the existing ones \iscaonur{with a single, simple interface change that eliminates the need for future} changes in the DRAM interface, the MC, or other system components.
+\textbf{Our goal} is to \hht{1) ease and accelerate the process of implementing new in-DRAM maintenance operations and 2) enable more efficient maintenance operations.} \iscanew{To this end,} we propose \mechlong{} (\mech{}), a new \atbcr{2}{framework} that enables \iscanew{implementing} new \microrevb{in-}DRAM\microrevlabel{BQ1} maintenance operations and modif\iscanew{ying} the existing ones \iscaonur{with a single, simple interface change that eliminates the need for future} changes in the DRAM interface, the MC, or other system components.\atbcrcomment{2}{Cite in footnote}\footnote{\omcr{3}{The current commodity DRAM interface (e.g., DDRx~\cite{jedec2012ddr3,jedec2020ddr4,jedecddr5c}, HBMx~\cite{jedec2015hbm,jedec2021hbm}) is completely processor centric (i.e., \omcr{4}{the memory controller} on the processor chip dictates everything \omcr{4}{to the DRAM chips, giving} no breathing room for DRAM to do much \omcr{4}{on its own}).
+SMD, by slightly modifying the interface, enables the interface to move towards and more memory-centric approach where memory can do things autonomously.
+This is in line with the general memory-centric computing paradigm~\cite{ghose.ibmjrd19,mutlu2019processing,mutlu2020modern} where memory can also do computation.}}